 "That won't get you out.
 The door is solid metal, one metre thick."

-- In Doctor Who serial "The Space Museum", companion Vicki is helping the natives to break into a weapons storage facility so they can overthrow the aliens who took over their planet.
-The computer guarding the door can tell if people are lying to it, which thieves logically would, so it doesn't check to make sure that truthful answers are good answers, allowing her to break in with following exchange:
+- Doctor Who: In "The Space Museum", companion Vicki is helping the natives break into a weapons storage facility so they can overthrow the aliens who took over their planet.
+The computer guarding the door can tell if people are lying to it, which thieves logically would, so it doesn't check to make sure that truthful answers are good answers, allowing her to break in with the following exchange:

-Computer: Do you have the Governer's permission to approach?
+Computer: Do you have the Governor's permission to approach?

 Computer: State your name, rank, and number.